alchemycodelab/code-301-prework/README.md

 ## Code Assignments

-### jQuery

-Complete the official introductory [jQuery Course](https://try.jquery.com).
-The Canvas submission is a screenshot indicating that the course is complete.

 ### Code Wars

 Throughout Bootcamp I you will be completing a series of assignments at [Code Wars](https://www.codewars.com).